 6. How is severance calculated in Argentina?

-One month’s salary per year of service for terminations without just cause, plus accrued entitlements.
+For termination without just cause: One month’s salary per year of service (including any fraction greater than 3 months), plus accrued entitlements such as unused vacation days, proportional aguinaldo (13th-month salary), and notice period compensation.
 This calculation underscores the importance of fair employment practices and the need for employers to maintain proper documentation and understanding of local labor laws to handle terminations appropriately.

 7. Is English widely spoken in the workforce?